Cgrisby/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Dkn89DR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Using MacOS download Microsoft Remote Desktop and go to "Add PC"> Use the Public IP address from your Virtual Machine in Azure to name and connect your remote desktop.
+Using MacOS download Microsoft Remote Desktop and go to "Add PC".
+Use the Public IP address from your Virtual Machine in Azure to name and connect your remote desktop.
 </p>
 <br />